opendatahub-io/odh-data-processing/README.md

 This repository provides reference **data-processing pipelines and examples** for [Open Data Hub](https://github.com/opendatahub-io) / [Red Hat OpenShift AI](https://www.redhat.com/en/products/ai/openshift-ai).
 It focuses on **document conversion** and **chunking** using the [Docling](https://docling-project.github.io/docling/) toolkit, packaged as [Kubeflow Pipelines](https://www.kubeflow.org/docs/components/pipelines/) (KFP), example [Jupyter Notebooks](https://jupyter.org/), and helper scripts.

+The workbenches directory also provides a guide on how to create a custom [workbench image](https://github.com/opendatahub-io-contrib/workbench-images) to run Docling and the example notebooks in this repository.

 ## 📦 Repository Structure

 ```bash